Parasha Va’etchanan (And I Pleaded)

 The name of God used in this verse is El Kanah (Jealous God).
-This name is also mentioned elsewhere in this Parasha in Deuteronomy 5:9, 6:15 and in Exodus 34:14 (see also 1 Kings 19:10, 14 in which kanah is often translated as zealous.)
+This name is also mentioned elsewhere in this Parasha in Deuteronomy 5:9, 6:15 and in Exodus 34:14 (see also 1 Kings 19:10 and 14 in which kanah is often translated as zealous).

 The names and titles of God declare to the world who He is.
 They also answer our deepest questions regarding our relationship to God.

 God is, therefore, asking His people to be faithful unto Him, forsaking all other gods.
-All forms of idolatry and worship of false gods is “spiritual adultery,” and can be likened to an unfaithful spouse who commits adultery.
+All forms of idolatry and worship of false gods is “spiritual adultery” and can be likened to an unfaithful spouse.